xinwenfu/VChat_GMON_SEH/README.md

 	   <img src="Images/I1e.png" width = 200>

-3. Attach VChat: There are Two options!
+3. Attach VChat: There are two options!
    1. When the VChat is already Running
         1. Click File -> Attach